Chintadripet railway station

 Chintadripet is a railway station on the Chennai MRTS line.
 It was opened in November 1995.
 It is built on the bank of Cooum River alongside Arunachala Street, opposite the new secretariat building.
-The station will be connected with the Chennai Metro Government Estate station, which is currently under construction.
+The station is connected with the Chennai Metro Government Estate station.
 The station building contains a 1150 square metres parking area in its lower level.

 Sub-station

 In 1998, a traction sub-station was established at the station to cater to the power requirement of MRTS.
-As per the regulations of the Tamil Nadu Electricity Board (TNEB), the minimum monthly charges were to be based on the demand actually recorded in a month or 90 per cent of the contracted demand, whichever was higher.
+As per the regulations of the Tamil Nadu Electricity Board (TNEB), the minimum monthly charges were to be based on the demand actually recorded in a month or 90 percent of the contracted demand, whichever was higher.
 Contracted demand for this sub-station was originally fixed at 5,200 kVA, which was subsequently reduced to 2,500 kVA with effect from February 1999.